darribas/gds_scipy16/content/infrastructure/README.md

 From there you can fire up jupyter and open the notebooks for the tutorial.

-This approach has been tested on Linux, (not yet Mac OS X), and Windows 10.

 ### Notes

+This approach grabs the latest versions of the packages listed in the [environment.yml](environment.yml) file while resolving any conflicts.

-Because some packages may be updated by the time the tutorial occurs, there could be conflicts that arise.
+Because some packages may be updated by the time the tutorial occurs, this could cause some differences between the versions used to prepare the materials, and possiblity some conflicts.

-An alternative is to use a pinned environment
+An alternative that avoides these two possibilities is to use a pinned environment.

 ## Pinned Environment